Husnain-Ah/Image_recommendation_Engine_Project/README.md

 Student ID Number : 21308666

+The github repository for this prohect can be found here : https://github.com/Husnain-Ah/Image_recommendation_Engine_Project

 ## Dataset

 The general image dataset used can be found here : ``` https://cs231n.stanford.edu/tiny-imagenet-200.zip ```